ideacrew/compendium/hugo/content/docs/introduction.md

 <p>So pay attention when she appears!</p>
 {{< /blavi_speaks >}}

+## Projects

+A short inventory and links to documentation for other IdeaCrew projects.

 ## Processes

 This area discusses notes and advice on our working processes.